Last Updated on October 21, 2023 by Food Articles

 5. A ketogenic diet is impossible to maintain.

 Most people, who never really understand the processes involved in a ketogenic diet, will definitely insist that a ketogenic diet does more harm to their health than good.
 This might be true for some since a keto diet is not suitable for certain people.
-However, while it is established that some people who are new to ketogenic diet may undergo some level of difficulty as they experience short-term symptoms known as the “keto flu” (a combination of nausea, headache, vomiting and fatigue) 18, this is just temporary and may only last for a few days.
-Once the cells in your body get used to a low carbohydrate environment, you will notice that you don’t easily get hungry, nor crave for foods that are high in sugar and starch.
+However, while it is established that some people who are new to the ketogenic diet may undergo some level of difficulty as they experience short-term symptoms known as the “keto flu” (a combination of nausea, headache, vomiting, and fatigue) 18, this is just temporary and may only last for a few days.
+Once the cells in your body get used to a low carbohydrate environment, you will notice that you don’t easily get hungry, nor crave foods that are high in sugar and starch.
 This simply means that the longer you stick to a ketogenic diet, the easier it will be for you to sustain this lifestyle.

-After reading about the most common misconceptions on ketogenic diets, surely it will become a lot easier for you to work with different strategies in order to achieve the health benefits of a ketogenic lifestyle.
+After reading about the most common misconceptions about ketogenic diets, surely it will become a lot easier for you to work with different strategies in order to achieve the health benefits of a ketogenic lifestyle.
 Staying informed by reading more online materials about hacking your way to ketogenic fitness, while sipping a bottle of cold keto friendly low carb beer is a sure healthy way to go.

 1- Ruddock, Helen K., and Charlotte A. Hardman.
 “Guilty pleasures: The effect of perceived overeating on food addiction attributions and snack choice.”
 Appetite 121 (2018): 9-17.

 2- Tylka, Tracy L., et al. “The weight-inclusive versus weight-normative approach to health: Evaluating the evidence for prioritizing well-being over weight loss.”
 Journal of obesity 2014 (2014).